Ohio State University Athletic Band: Athletic band

 In 2012, Ohio State transitioned from quarters to semesters, allowing for only Fall and Spring Bands.
 The Fall Band began rehearsing twice a week (Fall Band used to rehearse once a week only), and with more emphasis on musicianship, memorization, and choreography, the Athletic Band program has continued to evolve into a highly energetic program that complements the Marching Band throughout the year.
-The Athletic Band performs at Men's and Women's Basketball, Men's and Women's Volleyball, Men's and Women's Ice Hockey, Men's Soccer, Wrestling, the Spring Football Game, an ROTC Pass-In-Review, as well as an annual concert on campus.
+The Athletic Band performs at men's and women's basketball, men's and women's volleyball, men's and women's ice hockey, men's soccer, wrestling, the spring football game, an ROTC Pass-In-Review, as well as an annual concert on campus.
 Typically the Fall Band program numbers around 200 musicians, with the Spring Band often totaling more than 300.

 The school fight songs—"Buckeye Battle Cry" and "Fight the Team Across the Field"—were first performed by the Marching Band in the early 20th century.
 Other traditional songs performed by the band are the 1960s pop hit "Hang on Sloopy" and the famous "We Don't Give a Damn for the Whole State of Michigan", which was popularized by James Thurber in the Broadway production of The Male Animal.
-Several other popular charts include Al Jarreau's "Boogie Down," the Michael Stanley Band's "My Town," Royal Crown Revue's "Hey, Pachuco!" and recent hits such as Adele's "Rolling in the Deep," and Bruno Mars' "Locked Out of Heaven."
-The Athletic Band performs music of many different styles and genres, which allows for a variety of music to be played at performances, and also allows to expand the musicianship of the performers in the ensemble.
+Several other popular charts include Al Jarreau's "Boogie Down", the Michael Stanley Band's "My Town", Royal Crown Revue's "Hey, Pachuco!" and recent hits such as Adele's "Rolling in the Deep" and Bruno Mars' "Locked Out of Heaven".
+The Athletic Band performs music of many different styles and genres, which allows for a variety of music to be played at performances, and also allows expansion of the musicianship of the performers in the ensemble.